zriback/automated-voice-command-traffic-collection/README.md

 Simple Python script to assist in finding all voice assistant IPs used in the data.
 A large quantity of data is likely to have been captured at different times, and it is possible for the voice assistant device to have assumed a different IP address.
 This script will scan all the data in the given directory and show all the device IPs used.
 These can then be fed into `make_dataset.py`.

+* Takes the first three octets of the IP addresses's used by the voice assistant.
+This assumes the first three octets are always the same (class C network).
+If this is not the case, the script can be easily editted.

 ### plot_capture_lengths.py

 Python script that creates a histogram of the lengths of all samples in your data.
 Can be used to help determine the best length to pad everything to (an option provided by the user in `make_dataset.py`).
 A length of 3,000 is usually good, but this script can assist if conditions are different and you want to determine what the best length value to use might be.